 What does it mean for a business to pivot?

-When a business pivots, it essentially means that it’s changing some aspect of its core products or services.
-This could be to better meet customer demand and other circumstances, to shift its target audience to boost sales, or some combination of both.
+When a business pivots, it changes some aspects of its core products or services.
+Businesses may pivot to better meet customer demand, shift their target audience to boost sales, or a combination of both.

-It’s a strategic move that you can take to ensure that your business remain viable and profitable.
-Typically, it’s also done as a long-term strategy, as opposed to changes made for a relatively short time, like adjustments made during COVID-19-related shutdowns.
+Making a pivot is a strategic move that you can take to ensure that your business remains viable and profitable.
+Typically, it’s done as a long-term strategy, unlike the changes businesses made for a short time during COVID-19-related shutdowns.